0atman/noboilerplate/scripts/37-functional-rust.md

 notes:
 Here's our test module setup.

-Everything you see in this video will be inside this module.
+Everything you see in this video from now on will be inside this module.
 All of my code examples are concatenated into main.rs and compiled, this is how I statically type my literate programming videos.
 (see my repo for details)